 Making your business stand out online can be tough what with all the competition out there – it’s therefore vital that your search listings stand out in search results.
 Rich results, created by has always been one of the best and most popular ways to do this as it allows for prices, dates, star ratings and more to show underneath your meta title.
 These features can work wonders for your organic performance, as over 80% of local business consumers trust online reviews as much as personal recommendations.

 However, on Sept 16th 2019, Google implemented changes to their reviews rich results policies and procedures, affecting how it shows rich results and rating stars.
 The overall aim of this change is to improve the rich results for search users as well as addressing abusive implementation (e.g. a ) that have occurred over the years.

-All website developers should strive to understand these new changes to ensure that their knowledge is up to date and relevant.
+All developers should strive to understand these new changes to ensure that their knowledge is up to date and relevant.

 What Are Reviews Rich Results?

 Reviews rich results are those results that show at the top of the ( ).
 They are based on the reviews and ratings of a , service, or production that have been produced by

 a well-reputed and established .
 There are many different types of products and services for which a can be left, including books, events, guides, local businesses and establishments, software and applications, recipes, and other similar features.

 Reviews rich results tend to look similar to the image shown on the right.